WDR75

-WDR75 is a human protein encoded by the WDR75 gene containing a WD40 superfamily domain.
+(See also: List of proteins in the human body)WDR75 is a human protein encoded by the WDR75 gene containing a WD40 superfamily domain.
 The WD40 domain is found throughout many eukaryotic cell types and is known to be involved in cellular regulator functions such as pre-mRNA processing and cytoskeleton assembly.
 The function of the WDR75 protein is not defined by the scientific community.

 Protein sequence

 The amino acid sequence is 830 residues long and contains an acidic tail.